terraform-ibm-modules/ibmcloud-terratest-wrapper/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![Go reference](https://pkg.go.dev/badge/github.com/terraform-ibm-modules/ibmcloud-terratest-wrapper/.svg)](https://pkg.go.dev/github.com/terraform-ibm-modules/ibmcloud-terratest-wrapper#section-directories)

-This Go module provides helper functions as a wrapper around the [Terratest](https://terratest.gruntwork.io/).
+This Go module provides helper functions as a wrapper around the [Terratest](https://terratest.gruntwork.io/) library.

 The project helps to simplify and standardize your Terratest unit tests.
 It is used by default by Terraform modules in this GitHub organization.
 For more information about how the tests are used in the IBM Cloud Terraform modules project, see [validation tests](https://terraform-ibm-modules.github.io/documentation/#/tests) in the project docs.